We all love fresh air, particularly city dwellers who are, more often than not, stuck in apartments with no backyards and few outdoor spaces.

 Why Cats Need Help Getting Out of Trees

 Scared.
 They may actually be afraid that they are up so high.
-As an indoor cat, there is unlikely to be anything that high in their home and therefore they might not know how to climb down from such a height.
+As an indoor cat, there is unlikely to be anything that high in their home, and therefore, they might not know how to climb down from such a height.

 Declawed.
 If they are declawed, they may not be able to safely climb down, as their claws are present for a reason, to help them grip surfaces such as trees to climb up, not just to destroy your favorite couch.

 Not know how to climb down the right way.
-Cats are supposed to climb down backwards.
+Cats are supposed to climb down backward.
 Yep, butt first.
 This is because their retractable claws are curved forward, meaning that they are designed to hook into a surface such as a tree and help them hold on, but instinct tells them to go down headfirst.
 Moreover, their hind legs are stronger than their front, which makes them agile climbers going up, but that same physiology makes it difficult to maneuver down.
-So those that can’t figure this out, may panic and stay up the tree!
+So those that can’t figure this out may panic and stay up the tree!

 And finally, most cats jump from high places rather than climb down and if it’s too high, they’ll just stay up there!